 But this 777 is having trouble embarking on its second life in China.
 “We did not foresee the magnitude of the economic deceleration, particularly in Greater China,” Chief Executive Tim Cook wrote in a letter to shareholders, forecasting its full year revenue would be down sharply on slow iPhone sales.
 “Over 100 percent of our year-over-year worldwide revenue decline, occurred in Greater China across iPhone, Mac and iPad.”

 The news from the economic bellwether shook the global economy.
-The slowdown in China landed with full weight on Cupertino and Wall Street.
+The slowdown in China — trade war or not — landed with full weight on Cupertino and Wall Street.
 But a drop in consumption of one of the most coveted goods on Earth sent a chill through an economic system that has pinned its future on Chinese growth.
 Apple and Boeing need China desperately.
 In 2017, China counted for 13% of Boeing’s revenue and 15% of Apple’s.

 There hasn’t yet been any disclosed or quantifiable slowdown in Chinese flying, the engine that keeps Airbus and Boeing assembly lines producing at record speed.
-UPDATE: For the whole of 2018, Boeing did not receive a single identified purchase from a Chinese airline or lessor.
+UPDATE: But for the whole of 2018, Boeing did not receive a single identified purchase from a Chinese airline or lessor.
 Airbus’s 2018 tally is hardly better to the end of November — just 25 jets from two customers.1Fifteen A320neos from lessor CALC and 10 A350s for Sichuan Airlines.Airbus in its final 2018 figures added a firm order for 100 A320neos from HNA Group-owned lessor Avolon.

 If orders have been collected by both in 2018, Chinese buyers appear reticent to put their names behind their commitments.
 The Chinese backlog lives in much of Boeing and Airbus’s unidentified customer tally, awaiting the Government’s final politically-tinged blessing.

-But beyond the starting and ending point that connects both products, the unfathomably profitable franchises — Apple’s iPhone and Boeing’s 777 — are both facing the challenges in China and beyond that come with the later stages of a product lifecycle.
-As lifetimes go, the 777 is precisely twice as old as the iPhone.Continue Reading...
+But beyond the starting and ending point that connects both products, the unfathomably profitable franchises — Apple’s iPhone and Boeing’s 777 — are both facing the challenges that come with the later stages of a product lifecycle.
+As lifetimes go, the 777 is precisely twice as old as the iPhone.